May 31, 2023

 Generational diversity is another DEI topic not often discussed in popular conversations about inclusion.
 Generation gap talks happen online, especially in social media and even in memes.
 But in real life, especially at work, it can be challenging to work with generation gaps.
 The lingo of Millennials differs from the lingo of Gen Xers and may cause miscommunication.

 But beyond lingo, people from older generations might not be as tech-savvy as younger people.
 You must adjust your training to accommodate this reality as well.
-Learning management systems, like EdApp, have a group training feature that automates attendance tracking for in-person training.
-This is great for team members who still opt to take their training in person.
+That’s why hybrid or blended learning is still one of the best options for training because it’s much more inclusive.
+Many individuals may still opt for face-to-face work and training.

-Unconscious bias is one of the most common DEI topics because it’s one of the most important contributors to discriminatory actions.
-We all have unconscious bias, that’s because we learn this growing up.
+Unconscious bias is one of the most important contributors to discriminatory actions.
+We all have unconscious biases, and that’s because we learn different biases growing up.
 Images and ideas we see on TV, lessons we learned from our parents, and even stories we were taught in school all form our biases.

 Unconscious bias training shows us which of our biases may be correct, incorrect, or even outright harmful.
 The process can be uncomfortable as we may need to change ideas that are fundamental to our worldview.
 That is why training needs to be created with intention and with the best tools.
 Take a look at some tips on how to create bias training that works.